📚

 Why does the online course tool adjust for completion rates?

-Studies show only 5–15% of people who buy online courses actually finish them.
+Most MOOC research converges on 5–15% completion.
+Reich & Ruipérez-Valiente's 2019 Science paper analyzed 565 HarvardX/MITx courses and found median completion of just 3.1% across the broader sample, ~6% among certificate-track learners — and even paid Coursera/Udemy data sits in single digits to low teens.
 A $300 course you'll likely never finish has a real expected value close to zero.
 The course value calculator adjusts the cost by your estimated completion probability to show the true expected ROI.

 How accurate is the learning time estimator?

-It's based on deliberate practice research (the '10,000 hours rule' and subsequent refinements).
-The estimates are ranges, not guarantees — your actual time depends on how effectively you practice, your prior knowledge, and the quality of your learning materials.
+It's based on deliberate practice research from K. Anders Ericsson (the original 'expert performance' research that Malcolm Gladwell popularized as '10,000 hours'), tempered by Macnamara, Hambrick & Oswald's 2014 meta-analysis in Psychological Science, which found deliberate practice explains ~20-25% of skill variance — not the near-100% the popular framing suggests.
+The estimates are ranges, not guarantees — your actual time depends on practice quality, prior knowledge, and instructional materials.
 Use it as a planning tool, not a precise prediction.

 Is a language really worth learning for career purposes?

 It depends heavily on the language, your field, and your location.
-A bilingual premium in English-speaking markets is typically 5–15% for high-demand languages (Spanish, Mandarin, German).
+A bilingual premium in English-speaking markets is typically 5–15% for high-demand languages — Saiz & Zoido's 2005 wage premium study (Review of Economics and Statistics) and follow-up labor economics research consistently land in this range for Spanish/Mandarin/German in the US.
+Premiums are larger in specific niches (legal translation, healthcare interpreters, international sales).
 The language ROI calculator lets you adjust salary boost estimates to match your specific situation.